tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 <!-- GETTING STARTED <br> -->

 ## Data Collection & Processing
-<h4 align="center">HealifyLLM QA Language Model:</h4>
+<h4 align="center">Healify-LLM:</h4>
-Engineered new LLM Corpus Dataset of size 6800 from scratch.
+Engineered new LLM Corpus Dataset of size 6800 samples from scratch.
 Scraping based on healthline.com; To enhance the corpus for user experience, Sample addition was done with my python script.
-Enabling it to provide detailed and accurate answers to a wide range of medical questions.
+Enabling it to provide detailed and accurate answers to a wide range of user questions.
 <!-- The LLM is trained on my from-scratch scraped corpus dataset(based on healthline.com ) of medical queries & professional solutions
 to enhance the corpus for user experience, Sample addition was done with python script . first urls scraping was done from google enabling it to provide detailed and accurate answers to a wide range of medical questions. -->
 <h4 align="center">Disease Model:</h4>
-The Bio_ClinicalBERT model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database from hundreds of records at the New York Presbyterian Hospital.
-Covering 135 categories of common and as well as rare yet important health conditions.
-From a list 400 symptoms.
+The Bio_ClinicalBERT model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database of over hundreds of records at the New York Presbyterian Hospital.
+Covering 135 Categories of common and as well as rare yet important health conditions.
+From a total of 400 Symptoms.

 <div align="center">HealifyLLM QA Language Model </div>